ReturnInfinity/Pure64/docs/README.md

 ## Contributors note

-After a bit of testing I found out that the entry symbol (defaults to \_start) must always be in front of anything - even includes.
-This is probably due to Pure64 loading pure binaries which don't store the entry points address.
-The best solutions I could come up with is to create a seperate file (e.g `start.c`) that calls the `main` function.
+The `_start` symbol must always appear first within flat binaries as Pure64 will call the start of the file so it must contain executable code.
+Function definitions (such as inline ones) in header files could interfere with the placement of the `_start` symbol.
+The best solution is to put the entry point in a separate file that calls the main function.
+Such a file could be called `start.c`.
 ```
 extern int main(void);